vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## ARM64 support/VR support?
 Neither are supported.
+Porting to ARM64 is virtually impossible since kernel features that is utilized in Sober is not present in the ARM Linux kernel.

+For VR, the Quest build does not ship with x86 code like Android does.
+Doing this have to resort with ARM64 to x86 translation, which is slow and problematic.

 We have no intention of changing this.